 Full details about the Sixth Form, including the admissions procedure, are included in a separate Sixth Form Prospectus which is published later in the Autumn term.
 The document will be available on the school website and hard copies can be collected from the school.

 Academic outcomes

-Langley Grammar School students achieved very good results in the 2018 and 2019 GCSE and A-Level examinations, reflecting their hard work and the dedication and support of their teachers.
+Langley Grammar School students have consistently achieved very good results in GCSE and A-Level examinations, reflecting their hard work and the dedication and support of their teachers.